Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 Crystalline Dust.
 Comet dust is primarily crystalline.

 Near-Parabolic Comets.
-Near-parabolic comets that have been observed were falling toward the Sun for the first time and from all directions.
-Why are so many comets represented by the tall red bar in Figure 163?
+The observed near-parabolic comets are falling toward the Sun for the first time—and from all directions.
+Why are so many comets represented by the tall red bar in Figure 12?

 Random Perihelion Directions.
 Comet perihelions are scattered on all sides of the Sun.